Specification

 - If the Metadata Chain of a certain dataset is reliably known (e.g. available from many independent peers) a peer can then download the Data from any untrusted source and use the hash function to validate the authenticity of every data slice that composes it.

-- The trustworthiness of any Dataset can be established by reviewing the transformations it claims to be performing on data (contained in the Metadata Chain), re-applying those transformations in a trusted environment, and then comparing the checksums of the result slices.
+- The trustworthiness of any Dataset can be established by reviewing the transformations it claims to be performing on data (contained in the Metadata Chain), re-applying those transformations in a trusted environment, and then comparing the hash sums of the result slices.

 See also: